• Disease Overview

 Causes

-Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
-The abnormal gene can be inherited from either parent, or can be the result of a new mutation (gene change) in the affected individual.
-The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy regardless of the sex of the resulting child.
+TRPS1 is inherited in an autosomal dominant pattern.
+Dominant genetic disorders occur when only a single copy of a disease-causing gene variant is necessary to cause the disease.
+The gene variant can be inherited from either parent or can be the result of a new (de novo) changed gene in the affected individual that is not inherited.
+The risk of passing the gene variant from an affected parent to a child is 50% for each pregnancy.
+The risk is the same for males and females.

 • < Previous section